Privacy & Cookies Policy

 5. Your rights and how to contact us

-You have a right of access to personal information which we may hold about you (we may charge a small administrative fee for this).
-To have inaccurate information about you corrected or to request we stop using your personal information for marketing and other purposes, access requests should be put in writing and addressed to email@example.com.
+You have a right of access to personal information which we may hold about you and this can be obtained by submitting a written request.
+To have inaccurate information about you corrected or to request we stop using your personal information for marketing and other purposes, access requests should be put in writing and addressed to: email@example.com.

 If you have comments or any questions about our Privacy & Cookies Policy please contact: firstname.lastname@example.org.